ulfschneider/ulf.website/content/posts/2022-12-20-my-first-take-on-tailwind-css.md

 </p>
 ```

 I find utility-first CSS classes particulary useful in conjunction with media-variants.
-Those variants will reflect on things like screen size or dark mode and light mode.
-Tailwind has that covered variant prefixes:
+Those variants will reflect on things like screen size, dark mode, and light mode.
+Tailwind has that covered with variant prefixes:

 ```html
 <p class="md:center dark:text-">